Data to Decisions: Shared Print Retention in Maine

 Associate College Librarian for Collection Management, Bates College

 Becky Albitz is the Associate Librarian for Collection Management at Bates College.
 Previously she was the Electronic Resources and Copyright Librarian at Penn State, Head Librarian at Penn State Shenango, Media and Performing Arts Librarian at NYU and the Media Librarian at the University of Iowa.
-She received her undergraduate degrees in film and English from the University of Rochester, a masters in film from Penn State, an MLS from The University of Pittsburgh, and her doctorate in higher...
+She received her undergraduate degrees in film and English from the University of Rochester, a masters in film from Penn State, an MLS from The...
 Read More →

 Head, Collection Services, University of Maine